 Through regular events, BAC aims to foster a sense of belonging and community at Oxy, specifically among students whose own identities and histories are often underrepresented in the academic setting.

-BAC will usher in the Fall 2020 semester by celebrating Latinx Heritage Month.
-In order to accommodate the unique circumstances of the remote semester, Belonging in the Academic Commons will be translated into a digitized format that will include the following:
+We kicked off the Spring 2021 semester by celebrating Women’s History Month, with an emphasis on trans women.
+In order to accommodate the unique circumstances of the remote semester, Belonging in the Academic Commons programming was translated into a digital format.

 •The purchase and display of hundreds of new books related to LGBT+ and Black history, coordinated by the Academic Commons and with student input on title and author selection.